Background pattern

 It is used in the following cases:

-• No contraceptive was used during sex.
+• No contraceptive was used during sexual intercourse.

-• preventing sperm from fertilizing any egg that may already have been released; or
+• preventing sperm from fertilizing any egg that may have already been released; or

 Do not takeLevonorgestrel Aurovitas